Shouree/storm-http-framework/doc/01-Getting_Started/03-Developing_in_Storm/01-Source_References.md

 In this case, Storm tells us that there is no operator `+` for `core.Str` and `core.Int`.
 In this example it is fairly easy to deduce where the error is (there is only one `+` after all).
 Regardless, the error states that the error is on characters 70-71 in the file `demo.bs`.
-In Emacs, it is possible to jump to the correct character position by typing `M-g M-g` (i.e. holding down Alt and pressing `g` twice).
+In Emacs, it is possible to jump to the correct character position by typing `M-g M-c` (i.e. holding down Alt and pressing `g` followed by `c` while keeping Alt pressed).
 Emacs then asks which character to go to.
 Type `70` and press Enter.
 This causes the cursor to go to the `+` character in the file.
 Other editors work differently, but are likely to provide similar functionality.

 To fix the error, we need to convert `i` to a string by adding `.toS`.
 That is, the print statement should read `print("i = " + i.toS);`.